Differentially Private Fair Binary Classifications: Appendix B

 \textbf{Credit Card Dataset:} This dataset includes financial data from bank users in Taiwan.
 The prediction task is to assess whether a person defaults on their credit card bills, essentially evaluating client credibility.
 Gender is taken as a sensitive attribute.
 We applied the same pre-processing method as in \cite{lowy2023stochastic} for all experiments.
 After pre-processing, the dataset contained 85 input features, with a total of 30,000 entries.

 For DP-FERMI experiments, datasets were split into $75\%$ training and $25\%$ testing.
-However, for Algorithm \ref{algorithm2}, we needed to train two initial classifiers $h_{\epsilon_0,\delta_0}^*$ and $h_{\epsilon_1,\delta_1}^*$, followed by a post-processing step.
-For this, we divided the dataset into three parts: $50\%$ for training the initial classifiers, and $25\%$ each for post-processing and testing.
+However, for Algorithm \ref{algorithm2}, we needed to train the initial classifier $h^*_{\epsilon,\delta}:\mathcal{X} \times \{0,1\} \to \{0,1\}$ followed by a post-processing step.
+For this, we divided the dataset into three parts: $50\%$ for training the initial classifier, and $25\%$ each for post-processing and testing.

 To calculate the statistical parity gap of output classifiers in all experiments, we refer to Definition \ref{statistical_parity_gap}.
 We need to compute:

 In practice, where we do not have access to true distributions $\mu_a$, we use their empirical counterparts.
 Specifically, we calculate the empirical version of $\mu_a(\hat{Y} = 1)$, i.e., we compute $\hat{\mathbb{P}}\bigl[ \hat{Y} = 1 | A = a \bigr]$.
 Thus, the empirical version of the statistical parity gap is defined as: